solana-labs/solana/book/src/proposals/handle-duplicate-block.md

 3) People who are catching up and don't see the votes in gossip encounter a dup block and can't make progress.

-We assume that given a network is eventually stable, if at least one correct validator observed `S` is `duplicate_confirmed`, then if `S` is part of the heaviest fork, then eventaully all validators will observe some descendant of `S` is duplicate confirmed.
+We assume that given a network is eventually stable, if at least one correct validator observed `S` is `duplicate_confirmed`, then if `S` is part of the heaviest fork, then eventually all validators will observe some descendant of `S` is duplicate confirmed.

 This problem we need to solve is modeled simply by the below scenario: